 The primary judging criterion will overwhelmingly be the deciding factor in scoring the round.
-The next two judging criteria are to be regarded as a "stopgap" and should only be used if the primary judging criterion is 100% equal for both athletes.
+The next two judging criteria are to be seen as a "stopgap" and should only be used if the primary judging criterion is 100% balanced for both athletes.

-The secondary judging criterion: Effective aggressiveness
+40.16.3 The secondary judging criterion: Effective aggressiveness

 Make aggressive advances to end the fight.
-The secondary judging criterion is only to be considered if the primary judging criterion is 100% balanced for both athletes.
+The secondary judging criterion is only to be if the primary judging criterion is 100% balanced for both athletes.

-The tertiary judging criterion: control of the ring area
+40.16.4 The tertiary judging criterion: control of the ring area

 Determine the position, location and pace of the bout.
-The tertiary judging criterion should only be considered if the primary judging criterion and the secondary judging criterion are 100% balanced for both athletes.
+The tertiary judging criterion should only be if the primary judging criterion and the secondary judging criterion are 100% balanced for both athletes.
 The tertiary judging criterion is therefore very rarely used.